andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_04_Preprocessing/01_SPM_Realign_Unwarp.rst

 Loading the Images
 ******************

-In this experiment, there were two runs of data per subject.
-In SPM terms, we have two **sessions** per subject.
+In this experiment, there were two runs of data per subject (SPM refers to each run as a **session**).
 If you click on the ``Data`` field, you will see an option to add more sessions.
 Click on ``New: Session`` to add another session.
 You will see an ``<-X`` to the right of each Session field, indicating that this field needs to be filled in before the program can be run.

 Double-click on the first session to open up the Image Selection window.
 Navigate to the ``func`` directory and select the file ``sub-08_task-flanker_run-1_bold.nii,1``.
 The ``,1`` at the end of the file name indicates that only the first **frame**, or volume, is available for selection.
 In order to select all of the volumes for that run, we will need to **expand** the number of frames available for selection.
 In the ``Frames`` field (underneath the ``Filter`` field), type ``1:146`` and press enter.